prevention-icon

 Webbing

 As Indian meal moth larvae produce a silk webbing to form cocoons, pay attention to silky white strands in your food or within food packaging.
 They are commonly mistaken for spider webs.
+To prevente any Indian meal moth eggs that may be present, it is important to freeze food items overnight before storing them in the pantry.

 Feeding tracks